-Using bullet points can help you keep your cover letter concise while drawing attention to your most valuable skills, experiences, and accomplishments.
+Using bullet points helps you keep your cover letter concise while drawing attention to your most valuable skills, experiences, and accomplishments.

-Should you use bullet points in your cover letter?
+When to use bullet points in your cover letter

 Geoff Scott, Certified Professional Resume Writer (CPRW)

-4 ways to effectively use bullets in your cover letter
+Tips to use bullet points effectively in your cover letter

 For example, if a software engineering role emphasizes Agile development, database management, and custom application design, you could write something like this: